Hesperian Health Guides

 - health problems caused by garbage and other solid waste, see Garbage, Medical Waste, and Pollution (in development).

-- malaria, dengue, and other diseases spread by mosquitoes, see Some Serious Infectious Illnesses (in development).
+- malaria, dengue, and other diseases spread by mosquitoes, see Illnesses from Mosquitoes (in development).

 How diarrhea disease is spread

 Germs and worms cause disease by traveling these paths from human or animal waste.

 Germs also spread from one person to another.
 Since family members are in close contact with each other, germs and illness can spread easily to the whole family.